Facebook, Threads and Instagram Are down Worldwide

 As of 11:00 AM on Tuesday, Down Detector has logged over a 590,000 outage reports for Facebook alone.
 Down Detector reports Instagram received about 75,000 outage alerts.

+After a few hours, Facebook and other Meta services have returned online.announced

-Requests for comment from Meta have not been answered.
-In addition, Meta nor CEO Mark Zuckerberg have released a statement regarding apps like Facebook, Threads, and Instagram biting the dust.
+Meta nor CEO Mark Zuckerberg have issued a statement via the Meta Newsroom about what caused apps like Facebook, Threads, and Instagram to bite the dust.

 This report will be updated should new information become available.